Armandpl/jetson_denoiser/README.md

 - Find your audio interface id `python -m sounddevice`
 - Run the denoiser `python -m denoiser.live -i 11 -o 11 --device_sr 44100 -f 4 --device cuda`

+_Note: This was only tested on a jetson nano 4GB.
+Running the denoising scripts takes about 3GB of RAM.
+Not sure if this would work on a 2GB jetson nano without optimizing the model._

 _original readme below_
 ---